rkhullar/csci870/REPORT.typ

 For my analysis, the table of scan records if first downloaded from my server.
 Then it is preprocessed before being used to train the location classifiers.
 Before testing the prediction accuracy of the classification models, we analyze how much data we have in terms of both scan records and complete scans.
 We are also able to visualize the WiFi fingerprints for each location.

 The graphs shown in this report represent only a small portion of all the graphs generated.
-All the graphs are stored on github with the following URL: [rkhullar.github.io/csci870/][M]
+All the graphs are available on github through the following URL: [rkhullar.github.io/csci870/][M]

 |      ![app-setup][app1]       |          ![app-push][app2]           |
 | :---------------------------: | :----------------------------------: |